Starfish is responding to Covid 19

 92,000 children have received nutritional support

-Join our global campaign and host a Dinner of Hope from 1st December, World AIDS Day.
+Join our global campaign and host a Dinner of Hope.

 We are raising funds to ensure that the vulnerable children we care for across South Africa have access to tasty nutritious food.
 How the evening will work: Simply fill out this form and donate whatever you can.
-On the 1st December, we will email you a pre recorded cooking demonstration by celebrity chef, Zola Nene.
-Organise your Dinner of Hope and have fun …
+We will email you a pre recorded cooking demonstration by celebrity chef, Zola Nene.
+Organise your Dinner of Hope and have fun…

 Royal Parks Half Marathon is one of the world’s biggest half marathons and with 16,000 runners taking part in the 13.1 mile run, it will be an exciting event for everyone involved.